abeeralotaibi93/Technical-Challenge/task2_report_VLM.md

 <img width="1631" height="761" alt="image" src="https://github.com/user-attachments/assets/e9e8a0b2-a8c6-4380-8e03-0f8b5093e011" />

-The model produced the most complete and well-formatted output — covering Lung Fields, Heart Size, Mediastinum, Pleura, and Bones in dedicated sections.
-However, it again reported the lung fields as clear with no consolidation or effusion, missing the pneumonia diagnosis.

-This strategy produced the best report format by far, and would be the most useful in a real clinical pipeline as a draft for a radiologist to review.
-The issue is not the prompt structure — it is the image resolution.
-Low-resolution 28×28 inputs simply don't carry enough detail for a VLM to reliably catch subtle pathology.
+The prompt was updated to follow RSNA pneumonia detection guidelines explicitly.
+Despite this refinement, the model produced the same outcome as Strategy 2, missing the pneumonia diagnosis and returning a report similar in content.
+This could be due to MedGemma being designed as a generative report model rather than a classifier — it produces text based on learned patterns, so even with structured guidance, it may not reliably capture subtle pathology in low-resolution images.

 ## 4. Qualitative Analysis: VLM vs Ground Truth vs CNN